 The FWO and the international community

 Europe has a tradition of non-governmental research councils.
 FWO is a member of Science Europe and supports the activities of the European Research Council (ERC) through various initiatives.
 In addition, FWO is closely involved in various European research initiatives (ERA-NET, JPI, ESFRI etc.) through a range of programmes.
-Furthermore, FWO has signed a large number of bilateral cooperation agreements with leading funding agencies worldwide, including in China, Russia and Quebec.
+Furthermore, FWO has signed a large number of bilateral cooperation agreements with leading funding agencies worldwide, including in China and Quebec.